gaiomarinaio/web_project_4/README.md

 ## Overview

 * Reactive page about pics across the US.
-You'll be able to add cards with places and names
+Name and profession can be changed, but NOT avatar.
+Cards can be added, removed, and liked.
+Cards provide popup preview with fade-in/out.

 * Project available on GitHub [here](https://gaiomarinaio.github.io/web_project_4/)